The Unique Wild Animals of Brazil

 The capybara is the largest living rodent in the world.
 They can be found in the Brazilian savanna and dense forests near bodies of water.
 It is a highly social species, usually living in groups of 10 to 20 individuals.
 The capybaras are semi-aquatic mammals, closely related to guinea pigs.

 Fila Brasileiro (Brazilian Mastiff)

-Even though the Brazilian Mastiff is not a wild animal, it is worth mention.
+Even though the Brazilian Mastiff is not a wild animal, it is worth mentioning.
 The Brazilian Mastiff is a large working breed dog developed in Brazil.
 Because of their unique traits, they were primarily bred for being used as working and guard dogs, to protect cattle and plantations.
 It is known as Brazil’s national dog.

 Jacu (Dusky-legged guan)

 The Dusky-legged guan measures an average of 73 centimeters in length and weighs around 1.2 kilograms.
-They are a very important asset to tropical ecosystems because of their role in dispersing seeds in the forests.
+They are a critical asset to tropical ecosystems because of their role in dispersing seeds in the forests.
 The Jacu coffee, one of the most expensive coffees in the world, is produced from beans collected from the feces of guans.
 These birds feast only on the very ripest coffee cherries produced in the forest shade.
 A bag containing 120 grams of Jacu coffee might cost around US$100.

 Lobo-guará (Maned wolf)

 The maned wolf is the largest canine in South America.
 It has long thin legs and a red coat.
 Its body is narrow and the ears are large and erect.
 Maned wolves are omnivorous and mostly inhabit the grasslands region of Brazil.
 The maned wolf is the picture of the newest R$200 bill in Brazil.